GustavLindberg99/AndroidDrive/README.md

 # Setup
 To be able to use AndroidDrive, you need to do three things (the order in which you do them doesn't matter):
-- **Install AndroidDrive on your Windows computer**: Either use the [installation program](https://raw.githubusercontent.com/GustavLindberg99/AndroidDrive/main/AndroidDrive-install.exe), or download and extract the [zip file](https://raw.githubusercontent.com/GustavLindberg99/AndroidDrive/main/AndroidDrive-portable.zip).
+- **Install AndroidDrive on your Windows computer**: Download the latest version of AndroidDrive from the [releases page](https://github.com/GustavLindberg99/AndroidDrive/releases/).
+You can choose either an installer program (`AndroidDrive-install.exe`) or a portable version in a zip file (`AndroidDrive-portable.zip`).
 If you want to start AndroidDrive when Windows starts, create a shortcut to AndroidDrive in `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`.

 - **Install Dokan on your Windows computer**: The easiest way is to use their [installation program](https://github.com/dokan-dev/dokany/releases/download/v2.0.6.1000/DokanSetup.exe) (this is the installation program for Dokan 2.0.6, which is the version AndroidDrive was tested on).
 If you prefer, you can find other ways to install Dokan in [their documentation](https://github.com/dokan-dev/dokany/wiki/Installation).